ting-18/DEProject_StockMarketInsights/README.md

 ## Overview
-- This is a data engineering project focused on stock market Insights。
+- This data engineering project focused on batch processing data to provide investors with stock market insights.
 ### project goal
-- The project aims to provide investors insights via tracking the performance of S&P 500 stocks (like Apple, Amazon, Google, Nvidia, Microsoft) over time and visualize key trends such as moving averages, volatility, and sector performance.
+- The project monitors S&P 500 stocks performance (like Apple, Amazon, Google, Nvidia, Microsoft) over time to help investors make informed investment decisions. \
-  (monitoring S&P 500 sector performance daily.)
-long-term Stock investors   make smarter investment choices
+	✅ Collect daily stock prices of all the S&P 500 stocks for the last 10 years.\
+	✅ Compute price change/returns for the last 7 days, 30 days, and 1 year, and sector-wise performance.\
+	✅ Visualize key factors such as price trends, sector performance, and top gainers and losers via the Google Looker Studio dashboard.\
+	✅ Update data and a Google Looker Studio dashboard daily using batch processing.

 ### Problem description
-- xxxx

 - Some of the questions answered:
-  ....

-Which stocks/sectors recovered fastest? how long does it take?
-Which stocks/sectors lagged in recovery?
-Which stocks/sectors start to recover first?
-Which stocks/sectors were benefited?
-Which stocks/sectors dropped the most and recovered fastest?(volatility) stock trend
-全球恢复情况（China, India）
-- Why and possible effects
+"How's the S&P 500 performance for the last 10 years?"
+"Which sector performed best for the last 30 days?"

-"Which stocks had the highest monthly return?"
+"Which stocks had the highest return for the last 7 days, the last 30 days and the last 1 year?"
-"How volatile was a stock over a year?"
-"Which sector performed best in Q1 2024?"

-stock market data, sector classifications, and historical trends.
-A financial analyst wants to monitor S&P 500 sector performance to make informed investment decisions.
-The goal is to:
-✅ Collect daily stock prices of top stocks in each sector.
-✅ Compute moving averages, volatility, and sector-wise performance.
-✅ Update a Power BI dashboard daily using batch processing. automate process
+"Which stocks had the lowest return for the last 7 days, the last 30 days and the last 1 year?"

-Top-Performing & Worst-Performing Stocks
+"What are the Top-Performing & Worst-Performing Stocks?"

-- What did I do in this project? batch processing
+"How's the historical trends of the top gainer"

 ## Architecture and Technologies